csteamengine/RPi-Quadcopter/README.md

 		$sudo reboot

-Once it is up and running again, sixad will alread be running so all you have to do is press the PS button.
-If it does not connect or doesnt recognise it, first try restarting sixad.
+Once it is up and running again, sixad will already be running so all you have to do is press the PS button.
+If it does not connect or doesnt recognize it, first try restarting sixad.

     $sudo sixad --stop
     $sudo sixad --start